 Welcome!
 How can we help you today?

-To make sure your Bird Buddy camera operates optimally, please follow these care guidelines for charging, storage, and cleaning.
-Proper maintenance will help extend the life and functionality of your device and keep it safe to use for your feathered friends.
+To make sure your Birdbuddy camera operates optimally, please follow these care guidelines for charging, storage, and cleaning.
+Proper maintenance will help extend the life and functionality of your device while also keeping it safe to use for your feathered friends.

 1. Charging